nicklalone/CIST_2500/08_Hypothesis_Testing/day1.md

 As a reminder, when we mention population proportions.
 These are essentially how many people in a population share a certain characteristic.
 Here, we'll talk about the two hypotheses that we need to consider today: the Null (H<sub>o</sub>) and the Alternate (H<sub>a</sub>).

 #### <a id="tldr"></a>TLDR: When we write a hypothesis (H<sub>o</sub> or H<sub>a</sub>), we begin or have to end with the inverse of the thing we want to prove (H<sub>o</sub> or H<sub>a</sub>).

+### <a id="import"></a> An important concept for for Thursday is this, when we want to see if something has "improved" we tend to focus on a 1-tailed test.
+When we want to compare things, we tend to use a 2-tailed test.
+I will repeat this on Thursday.

 ### <a id="null"></a> The Null and You